Aaronontheweb/node-bootcamp/sessions/hour1/javascript-primer/readme.md

 	// or do this ...
 	var obj = {id: 234567, name: "Jane Doe"};

 	//JavaScript uses "duck typing"
-	//so obj could be used anywhere a "customerobject" was expected
+	//so obj could be used anywhere a customerobject was expected
 ```
 - technically, there's no such thing as a class in JavaScript!
 - but you can add "methods" in various ways: